UNC-Libraries/SCTS-Documentation/Cataloging.md

  enter ‡b eng and ‡e dacs **(Ctrl-D to insert ‡)**

+### 041 : non-English language

 If materials in a language other than English are present:

-  - 041 _ _ ‡a lang code, repeat ‡a as needed
+  enter ‡a lang code, repeat ‡a as needed

 ### 100 : Creator